-The technique is still performed as an infusion but in a smaller dose and shorter duration than required for pain management.
+The technique is still performed as an infusion but in a much smaller dose and shorter duration than required for pain management.
 All details of ketamine infusion therapy as explained in this site that are not specific to the action in pain management apply equally to depression.
 I encourage any prospective depression patient to use the search engine of your choice to fully investigate ketamine infusion therapy before requesting treatment.

 Recently performed and published studies have shown that a somewhat lower dose of ketamine infused over one hour have had dramatic positive effects on clinical depression, especially with regard to suicidal feelings and in cases refractory to standard treatment.
 The results indicate a rather immediate resolution of depression, as early as immediately to a few hours, and the relief achieved lasts for as little as a few hours to as much as nine months, but in general most patients typically realize one to two weeks of relief.
 However ketamine is not touted as the "cure" for depression, and the relief is beneficial in breaking the depressive cycle and opening up the possibility of continued improvement through oral medication and/or psychotherapy.
 An additional benefit may be found in results which seem to indicate a greatly accelerated clinical response to traditional anti-depressant medications, in many cases showing clinical response in as little as one week as opposed to four to twelve weeks.
 There may be a clear benefit in a coordinated therapy of a single one hour ketamine infusion combined with a newly prescribed oral anti-depressant pill with a result of immediate relief of depression from the ketamine infusion with continued and hopefully long term relief resulting from the accelerated effects of the oral pill.

 In particularly severe cases of clinical depression ketamine infusion therapy can be used to allow standard treatment to benefit by diminishing the severity of depression.